opensafely-core/job-runner/DEVELOPERS.md

 [common-config]: https://github.com/opensafely-core/job-runner/blob/main/jobrunner/config/common.py

-A workspace is a way of associating jobs related to a given combination of branch, repository and database.
 To enqueue a job, a client POSTs JSON like
 this:

 ```json